Wakayama Prefecture

 Tama’s Successors, Nitama and Yontama

 After her passing, her apprentice, Nitama, became the stationmaster of Kishi Station.
-Wakayama Railway also placed another cat, Yontama in charge of nearby Idakiso Station.
+Wakayama Railway also placed another cat, Yontama, in charge of nearby Idakiso Station.
 In the spirit of Tama, both Nitama and Yontama welcome hundreds of visitors every day.

-Riding Wakayama Electric Railway
+Riding the Wakayama Electric Railway

 Wakayama Railway One Day Pass